seangaffney/mailchimp-gem/README.markdown

 This is heavily based on https://github.com/amro/uakari/ and https://github.com/amro/gibbon/, and adds support for the private beta release of Mandrill.

-While this works for some simple use cases, it comes with warranty of any kind and may not work for your needs yet!
+While this works for some simple use cases, it comes without warranty of any kind and may not work for your needs yet!

 We welcome bug reports and pull requests, and will remove the .alpha label from this gem once we are